Collector's Club of Unixploria

 Valuable Collectibles?

 Collectibles are items sought after for various reasons, such as their limited supply and the possibility of an increase in value.
-Collectibles can be seen as a hedge against inflation from a financial perspective.
+From a financial perspective, collectibles can be seen as a hedge against inflation.
 Over time, their value can also increase as they become rarer due to loss, damage, or destruction.
 However, investing in collectibles has drawbacks, such as the potential lack of liquidity, especially for obscure items.
 Additionally, there is a risk of fraud.

 Contemporary collectible manufacturing witnessed significant growth from the 1960s to the early 1990s.
 While some people bought these collectibles for personal use, others purchased them as investments.
 As a result, speculative markets emerged for many of these items.
 Due to the high number of people buying for investment purposes, duplicates are common.
 Additionally, although many collectibles were marketed as "limited editions," the number of items produced was often large.
 As a result, there is little demand for many (but not all) items delivered during this period, and their market values are often low.